Adapt-Solutions/AdaptTrial/README.md

 ## Participating
 This application has been made intentionally buggy.
 Your task is to fix the three methods corresponding to the three buttons inside the application, submit a pull request and have it approved by a repository administrator.

+## Can evidence of a PR be deleted?
+Let's find out.